-4Integrating the shares over the whole continuum of industries must equal unity.
+4 Integrating the shares over the whole continuum of industries must equal unity.

-2.1.
-Final consumption goods producers.
+2.1 Final consumption goods producers

 We borrow the heterogeneous worker concept from Feenstra and Hanson (1996, 1997) by assuming that goods are produced in a continuum of industries using the input factors capital, high-, and low-skill workers.
-However, the model setup is different in that workers are not directly used by the final output good producers, instead those final goods are produced using intermediates obtained from small firms hiring either lowor high-skill workers.
-The input coefficients that determine input of intermediates in the production in z are given exogenously.5 Goods in the continuum are ranked according to their skill intensities $a_h(z)$ and $a_l(z)$, both described by linear functions increasing in z.
-The assumption that the input coefficient curves that pin down low- and high-skill labor requirement are both steeper in the foreign country than in the home country give rise to gains from trade and determine the free trade pattern that stems from cross-country differences in production costs.
+However, the model setup is different in so far that workers are not directly used by the final output good producers.
+Instead those final goods are produced using intermediates obtained from small firms hiring either low- or high-skill workers.
+The input coefficients which determine input of intermediates in the production in z are given exogenously.5 Goods in the continuum are ranked according to their skill intensities $a_h(z)$ and $a_l(z)$, both described by linear functions increasing in z.
+The assumption that the input coefficient curves that pin down low- and high-skill labor requirement are both steeper in the home country than in the foreign country give rise to gains from trade and determine the free trade pattern that stems from cross-country differences in production costs.
 Countries produce goods where they have a comparative advantage by means of lower unit costs compared to the unit costs in the competing country.
 However, it is sensible to link the input requirement curves to relative factor endowments so that, on average, low-skill abundant countries have a relatively higher low-skill labor demand in all industries.
-In the following, all countries are assumed to be low-skill abundant and all industries therefore have higher low-skill requirement on average.6 The functional form of both input coefficient curves is
+In the following, all countries are assumed to be low-skill abundant and therefore all industries have higher low-skill requirement on average.6 The functional form of both input coefficient curves is where i is the country identifier, l denotes low-, and h denotes high-skill.
+In the following we will use k as an index for skill, which can take the values l or h.
+For the input coefficients we assume that α is a country-specific constant and